-□ I do not want my child using the Internet.
+I do not want my child using the Internet.

 Parent's signature

 Student's signature

 Grade

-Sequoyah Schools may use your child's picture on enrollment sheet, the school website and various publications (Examples: Super Student, Muffins with Mom, Donuts with Dad, etc.)
+Sequoyah Schools may use your child's picture on the school website and various publications (examples: Super Student, Muffins with Mom, Donuts with Dad, etc.)

-If you do not want any pictures published please notify our registerar at 918-341-6111.
+If you do not want any pictures published please notify our registrar at 918-341-6111.

-Return only if you DO NOT want your child to use the internet, share directory information or allow use of their pictures.
+Return only if you DO NOT want your child to use the internet or allow use of their pictures.